 While you’re learning La langue de l’amour (The language of love), it may be handy to keep a few important English-speaking contacts in case of emergencies.
 Such as:

-If you are still planning your move, AGS is a worldwide removal firm currently considered a global leader.
+If you are still planning your move, Cadogan Tate is a worldwide removal firm currently considered a global leader.
 While you’re packing, don’t worry if you can’t stock up on your UK regular goodies.
-Geoffreys is a British supermarket based in Antibes (27 minutes train ride from Nice). where you can find all the usual British groceries, including your Heinz beanz and marmite!
+British Smith’s is a British supermarket based in Antibes (27 minutes train ride from Nice).
+You can find all the usual British groceries, including your Heinz beans and marmite!

 As for financial advice, Harrison Brook is an English-speaking firm based in France.
 We provide a wide range of quality financial products and services.
 For instance:

 These are only a few of the many services that Harrison Brook offers.
 If you need assistance in any of the above areas, do not hesitate to contact us to discuss your situation and future options.
 Nonetheless, being expats living in the South of France ourselves, we believe that it is essential to get to know the city first, before thinking of moving there.
 So get ready to soak in the culture of Nice!